-SH: Oh, yes, Tori Washington was the vegan bodybuilder, and in the cow costume that’s actually Sean Russell.
+Susan Hargreaves: Tori Washington is the vegan bodybuilder in the picture, and in the person in the cow costume is Sean Russell.
 This picture was taken as we were doing a promo for the Animal Hero Kids ‘Vegan Mac-and-Cheese’ Challenge To Save The Earth’.
 What’s great about the challenges we do is that we try to involve as many people as possible.
 So for this challenge we got seven restaurants do vegan mac-and-cheese.
 And: hosting this event we had kids, bodybuilders (Tori was included) judge each dish they prepared.

 Actually, our first president was seven, his name is Dominic!
 And I met Evan when he was five.
 This is about kids being empowered to say what they want and not think ‘oh you’re just kids’.
 We also have numerous co-presidents over in Brazil, Canada, England, and the United States and you can see them on our Facebook Page (Animal Hero Kids) and even some of them collaborating with organizations like Million Dollar Vegan.

 Mark Perlmutter: I watched the video interview of Vegan Evan, and he speaks quite confidently.
 I was very impressed.

 SH: You know, kids are way more brilliant than adults give them credit for.
 My background is in early childhood education, so I know how smart three year olds are.
 The average adult, therefore, is really shocked at eloquence, but they also question ‘okay, is this really the kids talking or are you telling them what to say?’.